dhood14/MBARS/README.md

  - The JOSS Paper, Ca. 2022 ??
  - THe paper that we will publish in 2022 about the algorithm??
  - The Martian Boulder Automatic Recognition System: Comparison to Old and New Techniques (Link TBA, LPSC 2022)
- - Large-Scale Assessment of Polygon-Edge Boulder Clustering in the Martian Northern Lowlands (LInk TBA, LPSC 2020)
+ - Large-Scale Assessment of Polygon-Edge Boulder Clustering in the Martian Northern Lowlands (Link TBA, LPSC 2020)
  - Verification of Automatically Measured Boulder Populations in HiRISE Images (Link TBAdded, LPSC 2019)
  - Automated Boulder Detection and Measuring in HiRISE images (link TBAdded, LPSC 2018)
  - Semi-Automated Measurement of Boulder Clustering in the Martian Northern Plains (link TBAdded??, LPSC 2017)